IntersectMBO/essential-cardano/Essential_Cardano_weekly_reports.md

 ## Essential Cardano weekly reports

+### Week ending March 25th
+Here are the recently added contributions for this week:
+- Bakrypt (an API dedicated to Cardano native tokens) in the Developer Ecosystem section
+- epoch.art (a new CNFT marketplace)

 ### Week ending March 18th
 Here are the recently added contributions for this week:
 - GOADA in the DEX section